 The 1871 cat show in England, where the Persian was first shown, is also the world’s first known cat show.
 Black Persian cats were there!
-The event reportedly pulled in 20,000 visitors and a Persian kitten won Best in Show!
+The event reportedly attracted 20,000 visitors, and a Persian kitten won Best in Show!
 Black Persians continue to be regulars on the cat show circuit to this day.

 2. Queen Victoria Was a Fan

-Queen Victoria of England was reportedly quite fond of the Persian cat, a fact that no doubt helped the breed become so popular in the country.
+Queen Victoria of England was reportedly quite fond of the Persian cat, which no doubt helped the breed become so popular in the country.
 During Queen Victoria’s reign, the British Empire spread to all corners of the world, making it easy for the black Persians’ popularity to go global.

 3. They Are Famous For Their Personalities

 Black Persians are known for their people-loving personalities.
 Sometimes described as “dog-like,” Persians often run to greet their owners when they come home and can even learn tricks.